293177/AND-app/README.md

 • It must have information about all the plants.

-• It should have an option to add/save plants to your own profile, it should have a tracking system for watering the plants.
+• It should have an option to add plants to the database, it should have a tracking system for watering the plants.
 It should have an easy interactive design.

-• It could have a friend system to share plants with each other.
+• It could have a friend system to share plants with each other, and a trivial game about plants.

 • It won't have security matters.